Dr Amy Lee

-Amy is a registered Psychologist and Clinical Neuropsychology Registrar at the Child and Adolescent Neuropsychology Group.
+Amy is a registered Clinical Neuropsychologist at the Child and Adolescent Neuropsychology Group.
 Her qualifications include a Bachelor of Science (Psychology Honours) and a Doctor of Clinical Neuropsychology obtained at Monash University.
 She is registered with the Psychology Board of Australia and is also a member of the Australian Psychological Society.

 Clinically, Amy is interested in working with children and adolescents who present with a variety of neurodevelopmental and other conditions, including Autism Spectrum Disorder, Attention Deficit Hyperactivity Disorder, Developmental Language Disorder, learning difficulties and mood disorders.